noidexe/Enjin-Coin-Documentation/docs/wallet_quickstart.md

 After installation, you'll want to use [this guide](../docs/wallet_daemon_first_steps.md) to create your wallet and/or import a private key from another wallet.
-Go up to the "Link To Trusted Platform" step, as you will need to create a new user for the Wallet Deamon later on.
+Go up to the "Link To Trusted Cloud" step, as you will need to create a new user for the Wallet Deamon later on.

 ![Wallet Daemon Create](../docs/images/wallet_daemon_create.png)